-The Software Development Project capstone gives students an immersive experience in the software development lifecycle within a group setting.
-Students will work together to initiate, design, develop, test, and deliver a large-scale software product.
-Required coursework includes:
+This capstone immerses students in a group effort to initiate, design, develop, test, and deliver a software product.
+It includes two required courses:

-The M.S.C.S. will generally be offered in-person.
-However, some courses may be completed online.
-In-person and synchronous online course offerings will normally be evening courses to allow maximum flexibility for participation.
+The M.S.C.S. is an onsite program with some online offerings.
+In-person and synchronous online course offerings will normally be evening courses.

-In addition to admission policies established by the Graduate School, all applicants will be evaluated on the basis of the following factors:
+In addition to admission policies established by the Graduate School, all applicants are evaluated based on the following factors:

 (b) Three letters of recommendation should be submitted that evaluate the applicant’s academic ability, professional maturity, and communication skills.

 (c) A personal essay should discuss the applicant's reason for pursuing the M.S. in Computer Science.